pilgrimfathers/versile/CONTEXT.md

-# Quranic Wordle App - Project Context
+# Versile App - Project Context

 ## Overview

-The Quranic Wordle App is an educational game that challenges users to guess English translations of Quranic words.
+The Versile App is an educational game that challenges users to guess English translations of Quranic words.
 Upon a correct guess, the app provides:

 - **Occurrences in the Quran:** Surah and ayah references with context snippets.
 - **Word Details:** Meanings, transliterations, frequency, and morphological information.